jbatarse1/machine_learning_algorithmic_trading/README.md

 <img width="424" alt="DTC3" src="https://user-images.githubusercontent.com/93550651/162649679-f700b0d8-bc2d-4a79-a793-5e533743bc8a.png">

-The back test for the new model..;....

-Did the new model perform better or worse than the provided baseline models....
+The AdaBoost Classifier model perform slighly better than the provided baseline model.

-Did this model perform better or worse than your tuned trading algorithm...
+The DecisionTree Classifier model performed much different than the original and tuned trading algorithm.
+The precision are the same: 0.44 for -1 and .53 for 1.
+However, the recall has flipped to heavier weight of 0.84 for -1

+The Returns Plots run consistant with the other models.

-## Evaluation Report
+## Summary Evaluation Report

-Final conclusions and analysis.....

-Findings are supported by the PNG images.
+In sum, the best model is the LogisticRegression "new_model" with the DateOffset at 3 months and the short window / long window set to 3 day and 75 days, respectively.
+The precision is about the same; but the recall of 0.26 for -1 class and 0.73 for the 1 class showing better performance in comparison to the other models.

 ## Contributors